 Once upon a midnight dreary, while I wandered weak and weary...
 I again arrived into a new airport, country, city, and hotel.
-It was just past midnight, and I took a taxi from the airport to the hotel that I had booked on my fav site booking.com.
+This time it was Israel.
+It was past midnight, and I took a taxi to the hotel I had booked on my fav booking site.

 In my travel flurry, I did not read the fine print of this particular booking.
 If I had, I would've known that this hotel didn't have an on-site reception and that the only way to check-in to your room was to call another location and have someone come over and meet you at the property.
 This snafu was compounded by my second mistake, which was not topping off data to make cellular calls.
 Awesome.